emlid/navio2-docs/docs/Navio-dev/ros.md

 This command launches ArduPilot (one-shot. <sub>```sudo systemctl enable ardupilot```</sub> to make it persistent).
 You'll see your LED blinking.

-In case you are making changes in ardupilot while it's working, you should then restart:
+In case you make changes in ardupilot while it's working, you should then restart:

 ```
 pi@navio: ~ $ sudo systemctl restart ardupilot